 Ceremonies are held twice a year, in Summer (June/July) and Winter (January).

-- Summer Congregation 2016 will be held between Tuesday 28 June and Friday 1 July, view the summer timetable of departments to ceremonies.
-Further information about these ceremonies will be published in the spring.
+- Summer Congregation 2017 will be held between Tuesday 27 and Friday 30 June, view the summer timetable of departments to ceremonies.
+Further information on arrangements will be confirmed following the Winter ceremonies.

 Key points to note: